rust-embedded/awesome-embedded-rust/README.md

 - [air-gradient-pro-rs](https://github.com/jonlamb-gh/air-gradient-pro-rs): Bootloader, firmware and CLI tools for the AirGradient PRO
 - [Stabilizer](https://github.com/quartiq/stabilizer): Firmware for a DSP tool used in quantum physics experimentation, includes telemetry via MQTT and run-time configuration
 - [Booster](https://github.com/quartiq/booster): Firmware for an RF power amplifier, including telemetry via MQTT and run-time configuration
+- [Thermostat EEM](https://github.com/quartiq/thermostat-eem): Firmware for a multi-channel temperature controller used in physics experiments

 ## Old books, blogs and training materials